Yamli: Smart Arabic keyboard

 It is also possible for other websites and blogs to use Yamli's typing technology through a free JavaScript API.
 The Arabic Keyboard API allows a website publisher to easily convert text input fields to accept Arabic input in Latin form.

 Yamli search

-Arabic and Arabic dialects content on the web exists in two forms: in Arabic Script and in ad hoc Latin phonetic representations (Arabic Chat Alphabet).
+Arabic and Arabic dialects content on the web exists in two forms: in Arabic Script and in Latin phonetic representations (Arabic Chat Alphabet).
 Finding relevant content for an Arabic query on a traditional search engine can be difficult because it requires trying many Latin variations of that query.
 Yamli Search seeks to address this problem by expanding an Arabic search query to its most frequently used Latin spellings.
 The search query is forwarded to a traditional search engine, returning a larger number of relevant results than the original query would have.

 The following are examples of Latin query expansions automatically performed by Yamli Search: